padogrid/bundle-geode-1-app-perf_test_sb-cluster-sb/README.md

 2022-07-23 17:57:34 INFO  InternalDistributedSystem:2535 - Disconnecting old DistributedSystem to prepare for a reconnect attempt
 ```

-Running `gfsh` shows the members in Split B are inact but we are unable to check persistent status.
+Running `gfsh` shows the members in Split B are inact but we are unable to check the persistent status.

+:pencil2: *You won't be able to connect to the cluster (Split B) via `gfsh` until a quorum (Split B) is established.
+This will take a few minutes.
+You can run `show_cluster_views` or `show_membership_service_failure` to check the cluster status in the meantime.*

 ```bash
 gfsh